William J. Pomerantz

 Prior to joining AeroVironment, Will served as Vice President for Special Projects and Employee #001 at Virgin Orbit, Vice President for Special Projects at Virgin Galactic, and Senior Director of Space Prizes at the XPRIZE Foundation, among other roles.

-Driven by a firm belief that people from all walks of life have the ability to participate in and contribute to the exploration of space, he co-founded the Brooke Owens Fellowship and the Patti Grace Smith Fellowship, two award-winning mentorship and work experience programs focused on enabling more female, non-binary, and Black undergraduate to pursue successful aerospace careers.
-The same passion has fueled his work as the longest-serving Chair of the Board of Advisors of SEDS-USA, the world's largest student space organization; as a member of the strategic leadership team for Space Workforce 2030; and as a member of the Inclusion Council for Space for Humanity.
+A dedicated advocate for the next generation of space professionals, Will co-founded the, he co-founded the Brooke Owens Fellowship and the Patti Grace Smith Fellowship, award-winning mentorship and work experience programs focused on enabling undergraduate students from communities underserved by the aerospace industry to pursue successful aerospace careers.
+The same passion has fueled his work as the longest-serving Chair of the Board of Advisors of SEDS-USA, the world's largest student space organization; as a member of the strategic leadership team for Space Workforce 2030; as a member of the Inclusion Council for Space for Humanity; and, most recently, as a member of the Board of Directors of the Open Lunar Foundation.

 Will earned a bachelors degree in Earth and Planetary Sciences from Harvard and a masters degree in Space Studies from the International Space University.
 He is also a graduate of the NASA Academy, NASA's premiere leadership training program for undergraduate and graduate students.